 The refrigerator is made to operate within 3 degrees off level side-to-side and 6 degrees off level front-to-back (as looking at the front of the refrigerator).
-Operating it at more then these limits can cause damage to the cooling system and create a risk of personal injury or property damage.
+Operating it at more then these limits can cause damage to the cooling system and develop equipment damage.
 Make sure the vehicle is as level as possible before you operate the refrigerator.